 Intervention

 Attention Seeking Behavior

 Often parents and teachers are confused.
-They will tell the psychologist that the child gets lots of attention, much more than any other member of the class, something that is supported by observation.
+They will tell professionals involved that the child gets lots of attention, much more than any other member of the class, something that is supported by observation.
 The important thing to remember with humans, in such cases, is that we are never dealing with concrete realities; we are dealing with perceptions.
 It is rather convenient to see the childs' thinking in terms of there being a black box through which all thinking must pass.
 The black box contains one simple instruction that is, "I do not get enough attention" .
 If we take on board this simple assumption, we can now see why the child will behave in an attention seeking way.
 For example, after being taken out for a wonderful day out, and absolutely showered with attention, they come home and do something totally silly that guarantees more attention, albeit negative.
 So what to do?

+Intervention